nextthingco/docs/Gadget-docs/source/includes/_troubleshooting.md

 Your NAND is most likely full.
 Power down your board and re-flash with GadgetOS.

 To prevent this, connect to the host device with `gadget shell` and use `df-h` to check NAND availability.
-Also, make sure to delete previous images as soon as you are done with them.

 Docker image sizes can also be checked on the host with the `docker images` command.

+Make sure to delete previous images as soon as you are done with them.

 ## Unable to `gadget build` image